Will I be able to manage the course?

 What is the club community like?

-The Accies is a small, friendly and community-focused rowing club full of keen and committed rowers from all over the world.
+Oxford Accademicals is a small, friendly and community-focussed rowing club, full of keen and committed rowers from all over the world.
 Inclusivity is important to us, and we can accommodate a range of abilities and schedules – we understand that you have a life outside of rowing!